ImAvinashSharma/avinash-cdt/README.md

 ## Approach

-- The idea hear is that we will be creating a s3 bucket and performing a check wethers the bucket already exists or no (any ways we are creating the bucket name dynamically means a alpha numeric stings is generated to make sure the bucket name is unique).
+- The idea hear is that we will be creating a s3 bucket and performing a check whether the bucket already exists or no (any ways we are creating the bucket name dynamically means a alpha numeric stings is generated to make sure the bucket name is unique).

 - Then we will make sure that the bucket is accessible publicly (and static hosting is enabled), and print the url of the bucket.